 i.
 Aim

-Each year, Central Queensland University's School of Engineering and Technology collaborates with industry partners to offer students the opportunity to participate in a Work Integrated Learning program.
-Many students receive work placements through the program and embrace the chance to learn directly from professionals in their respective fields.
-This project, aptly named the Work Integrated Learning Management Application (WILMA), aims to create an innovative web-based software application that acts as the central hub for placement providers, educators, and students to effectively communicate and collaborate on work placement projects.
+This project, aptly named the Work Integrated Learning Management Application (WILMA), aims to create an innovative web-based software application that acts as the central hub for placement providers, educators, and students to effectively communicate and collaborate on work placement projects.√

 ii.
 Scope